Is TikTok Safe to Use?

 But such versatility comes at the cost of privacy.
 Social media is a honeypot for personal information; people share to discuss and relate to others.
 Data collection is a common practice among social media platforms to understand a user’s behavior better and provide a tailored experience.
 They would even say that it’s to improve the service.
 However, social media giants are not always transparent about what and how much they collect.

-TikTok has been the subject of controversy over the past of couple of months.
+TikTok has been the subject of controversy over the past couple of months.
 And the revelation that the app is secretly collecting data such as clipboard content didn’t help TikTok’s case.

 Clipboard is a feature in iOS that holds your selected text in memory for pasting.
 Apple released the beta for its upcoming iOS 14 update last month.
-Building on previous update’s privacy-focused features, iOS 14 tells you when an app tries to access something.
-For example, iOS 13 notified users when the Facebook app tries to access Bluetooth of your iPhone.
+Building on the previous update’s privacy-focused features, iOS 14 tells you when an app tries to access something.
+For example, iOS 13 notified users when the Facebook app tries to access the Bluetooth of your iPhone.
 This revelation actually dates back to March, when TikTok promised to fix it when the matter came to light.
 However, that has not happened, as the launch of iOS 14 has uncovered.

 At first, it seemed like the U.S government was restricting the use of TikTok due to diplomatic tensions – but that hasn’t turned out to be correct.
 A Reddit user was able to reverse engineer the app.
 More than collecting information about the hardware type, network, and location, TikTok sends encrypted analytics reports back to its servers.
 If you were to block these requests, the app would refuse to function.
 It has also been confirmed by an independent research firm.